 The State University of New York's Educational Opportunity Program (EOP) provides access, academic support, and financial aid to students who show promise for mastering college-level work, but who may otherwise not be admitted.
-Offered to full-time students who are New York State residents, EOP accepts students who qualify, academically and economically, for the program.
+Offered to full-time students who are New York State residents, EOP accepts students who qualify academically and economically for the program.
 Complete the EOP section on the SUNY Application or The Common Application to apply for EOP.
-More information about this program can be found at the SUNY EOP web site.
+More information can be found at the SUNY EOP web site.

 College Credit Earned in High School or by Examination

 College level course work equivalent to the SUNY ESF program of study requirements can be transferred to the College, but grades and grade points cannot be transferred.
 Credit will be awarded only for those courses completed with a grade of "C" or higher.
 SUNY ESF will grant appropriate college credit based on test scores achieved through participation in the College Entrance Examination Board's Advanced Placement (AP) program, College Level Examination Program (CLEP) or the International Baccalaureate (IB) Program for which the student has achieved the approved examination score.
+Students who have earned college credit before high school graduation are considered first year applicants.
 Learn more:

 Early Admission of High School Juniors

 High school students who will complete graduation requirements (or equivalent) prior to the graduation of their class may apply for Early Admission.
 The application process and criteria for Regular First-Year consideration apply to Early Admission candidates.
 Early Admission candidates are also required to submit mid-year grades for their junior year and meet with the Director of Admissions, to assess their maturity and preparedness for college life, before their application will be reviewed by the Admissions Committee.
 Alternative online meeting options may be available.